tymyrddin/purple/source/docs/distribution-networks/observable-semantics/control-and-command-execution/alarm-and-event-logs.md

 # Alarm and event logs

-Beyond SCADA's main command and state journals, the systems generate alarm and event logs that capture anomalies, threshold violations, and state machine transitions at granular levels.
-Alarms are conditions that exceed thresholds and require operator attention.
-Events are state changes that are logged without necessarily triggering an alarm.
-The patterns of alarms and their acknowledgement form forensic evidence of what the operators knew and when.
+Beyond SCADA's main command and state journals, the systems keep alarm and event logs at a finer grain.
+The line between the two is thin: an alarm is a condition that crosses a threshold and asks for attention, an event a state change merely logged.
+Together they record the shape of what the operators knew, and when, in the pattern of alarms raised and acknowledged.

 ## Alarm thresholds and trigger criteria

-The distribution network has hundreds of configured alarm conditions.
-An overcurrent alarm is triggered when current exceeds a configured threshold.
-An overvoltage alarm triggers when voltage exceeds a maximum.
-An underfrequency alarm triggers when frequency falls below a minimum.
-These thresholds are set based on the network's design and operational requirements.
-The thresholds balance two goals: alarm often enough to catch real problems, but not so often as to generate nuisance alarms that operators ignore.
+The distribution network carries hundreds of configured alarm conditions, each a threshold on a measured quantity, current, voltage or frequency, that trips when the quantity crosses it.
+The thresholds are a balance struck against the network's design: tight enough to catch real problems, loose enough not to bury the operators in nuisance alarms they learn to ignore.

 Normal alarm behaviour shows a predictable frequency.
 A feeder that regularly carries near its thermal limit might generate a few overcurrent alarms per day during peak load, which the operator acknowledges and monitors but does not